Claire Birks -Senior Analyst

 Hemp-derived CBD products can now be found on shelves in Wal-Mart, CVS, Holland and Barrett, and other popular high-street stores.
 Medical cannabis is legal for use in 33 US states, with recreational cannabis use legal in 11 states and the District of Columbia.
 Across the ocean, Luxembourg is seeking to become the first European country to legalise recreational cannabis, and in Asia a ‘Domino Effect’ is heralding in more liberal cannabis reform across the continent.

 Recreational cannabis use will continue to divide opinion in the future, but when it comes to non-intoxicating cannabis products like CBD, many of the most important barriers have already been broken down.

 With continued exposure to these products and constructive discussion, consumers have become more shrewd, seeking out cannabis products based on their benefits, pricing and branding, rather than being swept up in novelty.

-Whether this normalisation extends to other cannabis products will likely rest on what happens within the field of cannabis research.
+Whether cannabis normalisation extends to other products will likely rest on what happens within the field of cannabis research.
 If further studies can continue to elucidate the effects of cannabis and prove the drug to be a safe and effective medicine, then the industry, as a whole, can bring the plant out of the shadows and into the light.